alexlana/handsforbots/readme.md

 - **Custom event on back end response**: the core received the response from the back end and send the response to the plugin responsible for the input.
 The plugin want to send the custom event name and listen this event.
 - **core.history_cleared**: the history was deleted.
 It occurs because of privacy, so after a defined time of inactivity the history expires.

+The core listen to the following events:

+- **core.send_to_backend**: receive the payload to send to back end.
+- **core.backend_responded**: this is not to trigger from plugins.
+On receive this event, the core check if we have queued messages to send to back end.
+- **core.spread_output**: receive output to spread to all plugins.
+- **core.input**: receive an input to add to history.
+- **core.ui_loaded**: count a new UI completely loaded.
+- **core.renew_session**: when user interacts, the input plugin can trigger this event to renew user session.

 ## Functions call